Dryland UCC Sunday Service

 Dinners from Dryland Will Be Curbside Pickup Until Further Notice Due to COVID-19

-The Kitchen Committee has decided to cancel the scheduled Free Community and Third Thursday Dinners.
 The Kitchen Committee will be making Dinners to go until further notice.
 Orders for meals will be in advance only.
 The meals will be picked up at the church.
 There will be no need to get out of your vehicle as we will bring the meal to your vehicle.
 As Christians, we must not jeopardize the health and welfare of fellow members of society for any reason.
 The Kitchen Committee will be announcing upcoming meals online and through outside advertising.
 We thank everyone who supported this sale in such a trying time.
-We look forward to offering pies for sale at Thanksgiving.
+We look forward to offering meals for sale in the New Year.

 Your Christian friends in cooking,